 There’s nothing quite like a snowy adventure to Norway & the Arctic Circle to get you in the Christmas spirit, and Hurtigruten’s Arctic Highlights itinerary was perfect to do just that.

-Sailing back down towards Tromsø we got our first experience of the natural phenomena Aurora Borealis – commonly known as the Northern Lights.
-They were awe-inspiring and truly majestic, and an absolute must for everyone to see.
-We saw them multiple times throughout the journey, all different shapes and colours, and really made the whole experience just that more special.
-A quick stop in Vardø for an Arctic Swim in the Barents Sea, and at only 4°C and wind-chill at -12°C was an experience we won’t forget in a while!
+Sailing back down towards Tromsø, we got our first experience of the natural phenomena Aurora Borealis – commonly known as the Northern Lights.
+They were awe-inspiring, truly majestic and an absolute must for everyone to see.
+We saw them multiple times throughout the journey, all different shapes and colours and they really made the whole experience just that more special.
+We had a quick stop in Vardø for an Arctic swim in the Barents Sea and at only 4°C and wind-chill at -12°C, it was an experience we won’t forget in a while!
 Although when back onboard the Captain presented us with a certificate awarding us for the brave decision (or arguably mad) to take a dip in the sea.

 Hammerfest was our last stop before arriving back in Tromsø and it was beautiful.
 Everything was covered in a soft duvet of snow and looked like a picturesque Christmas card, adding to the fact at this time of year in the Arctic Circle there’s only approx. 2 hours of daylight a day so every house around the port was illuminated with their festive Christmas lights too.
 With snow around us in every port, the child within shone through many times and there were plenty of snow angels and snowball fights along the trip.

-Back in Tromsø for a last stay at the Radisson Blu Hotel before our flight home, there was enough time for shopping and sampling some of Tromsø’s great nightlife; a favourite being Rorbua Pub which with live music, local beers and an open fire was perfect to thaw out after a walk around the city.
+Back in Tromsø for a last stay at the Radisson Blu Hotel before our flight home, there was enough time for shopping and sampling some of Tromsø’s great nightlife; a favourite being Rorbua Pub which with live music, local beers and an open fire, was perfect to thaw out after a walk around the city.
 Tromsø is a fantastic city full of things to do.
-Highlights included visiting the Polaria Arctic Experience to see the Bearded Seals during feeding and a visit to the Polar Museum with fascinating insight to the history of Arctic Norway.
+Highlights included the Polaria Arctic Experience to see the bearded seals during feeding and a visit to the Polar Museum which has a fascinating insight to the history of Arctic Norway.

 A holiday with the purpose of working, or making a difference to the lives of those who are less fortunate can be a worthwhile and altruistic project to under-take.
 The practise doesn’t need to just be restricted to human causes.
 It can also relate to wildlife or the environment.
 These types of breaks are perfect cross-generational holidays, ideal for anyone, whether traveling alone, as a couple or family.
 There are many different options for anyone wanting to work abroad as part of a holiday, and there are also a great deal of varied and interesting destinations you can travel to.
 In recent years, the top 3 places to take such a holiday were India and The Philippines, with Thailand in third place.
 India is third among the world's countries in terms of the highest number of endangered mammal species and top 10 in terms of the highest number of endangered plant species, making it a popular destination for conservation volunteering, which is one of the most popular types of volunteering programs abroad.
 Thailand is also noted for its strong opportunities in terms of conservation Volunteer holidays.
 As a whole, the country also ranks amongst the top 10 in the world in terms of having the highest number of mammal species which are endangered.
 The country also has a rich history of biodiversity, for which assistance to preserve is always needed.